-To ensure the Guide's own safety and the safety of others, they need to show they can deal with a range of rescue situations relevant to the raft and the white water environment.
+To ensure the Guide's own safety and the safety of others, the Guide needs to be able to deal with a range of rescue situations relevant to the raft and the artificial, man-made white water environment.

-The emphasis for the Guide is that they have accurate judgement of personal skills and can be an effective team Guide, so they can look after themselves and others while rafting at the venue.
+The emphasis for the Guide is that they have accurate judgement of personal skills and can be an effective Guide, so they can look after themselves and others, while rafting at the venue.

 Assessment session/s must be planned for the Guide to perform the necessary rescues.
 Realistic scenarios should be set-up to evaluate the Guide's ability to assess the situation, make appropriate decisions throughout the rescue, and maintain their responsibilities.
-It is likely that the assessment of criteria are blended together through a range of practical scenarios and questioning.
+It is likely that the assessment of criteria will be blended together through a range of practical scenarios and questioning.

-Scenarios: It is the Guide's safety management and leadership skills that are the main priority to ensure that life threatening scenarios are not at all likely.
+Scenarios: It is the Guide's safety management and Leadership skills that are the main priority to ensure that life threatening scenarios are not at all likely.
 Scenarios should reflect the typical incidents that the Guide is likely to have to deal with, whilst operating within the scope of their remit.

-The Guide must demonstrate competence in a range of specific rescue.
+Guides must demonstrates competence in a range of specific rescues

 This must include the following:

 - Flip drill

 - Swimming

 - Throw lines

-- Tensioned diagonal

-- Mechanical advantage

-- Vector pull

-- Foot entrapment